parthpatoliya97/GOODCABS-Transportation-and-Mobility/README.md

 Kochi slightly above target (+2.4%)

+Mysore 20.28%
+Jaipur 13.91%
+Kochi 2.43%
+Coimbatore 0.50%

 New Passenger Target Deviation:

+Coimbatore 13.52%
+Surat 10.72%
+Indore 5.41%
+Lucknow 4.23%
+Vadodara 2.29%

 Multiple cities fell short (e.g., Jaipur –15%, Chandigarh –10%)

 Only a few cities exceeded new passenger targets (Indore +5.4%, Vadodara +2.3%)

+jaipur,mysore,kochi achieved the target rating other cities are fall short to achieve it

 Insight:
 Growth targets were missed mainly due to new customer acquisition gaps, not trip volume.